uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 HMRC publishes a [list of compatible software](https://www.gov.uk/government/publications/making-tax-digital-software-suppliers-terms-of-collaboration/terms-of-collaboration-between-hm-revenue-and-customs-and-software-developers#Annex-C) for Making Tax Digital for Income Tax on GOV.UK.
 Software vendors will be added to this list when they have completed the necessary steps in the ‘Software vendor overview’ section.

 From our experience with MTD VAT, businesses, agents, and third parties will use this as the definitive list of MTD compatible software.
-All software listed on the page must allow the user to submit a summary of business or property information up to and including the End of Period Statement.
+All software listed on the page must allow the user to submit a summary of business or property information up to and including the End of Period Statement, and offers users the ability to finalise their tax affairs using software.

-The current list will be further developed time in line with user needs, including filters that help users to find appropriate software.
+The current list and page will be developed over time in line with user needs, including filters that help users to find appropriate software.

 HMRC expects demand for products that serve all of the requirements of MTD, including keeping the required digital records for business or property income and the ability to submit all relevant non-business information to HMRC.

-HMRC has committed to the [availability of free software](https://www.gov.uk/government/publications/making-tax-digital-software-suppliers-terms-of-collaboration/terms-of-collaboration-between-hm-revenue-and-customs-and-software-developers#Annex-C) for the simplest businesses.
+HMRC has committed to the [availability of free software](https://www.gov.uk/government/publications/making-tax-digital-software-suppliers-terms-of-collaboration/terms-of-collaboration-between-hm-revenue-and-customs-and-software-developers#Annex-C) for small businesses.

 ## End-to-end user journey